TeamLemonPie/BeddoMischer/README.md

 ![](/build/resources/Overlay_Countdown.PNG)

 #### overlays for the players
 Show a so called "PlayerFeedbackPage" that represents the seven seats at the poker table.
+The purpose for this overview is, that the players at the table can see the success of scanning.
 Every seat will show the corresponding player name and the scanner status using a four-color-code bar:
   - black: player folded
   - red: no card is scanned
   - orange/yellow: one card is successfully scanned